SalomePlatform/smesh/src/Tools/MGCleanerPlug/doc/index.rst

 Mesh module for remeshing 2D Surface.

 MG-Cleaner plug-in uses Distene commercial software MeshGems-Cleaner, which is an **automatic surface remeshing tool**.
-This plug_in offers only the most common functionnalities of the tool.
+This plug_in offers only the most common functionalities of the tool.

 .. note::
   for a complete documentation, see :download:`MG-cleaner user manual <files/mg-cleaner_user_manual.pdf>`.